rubiin/rubiin.github.io/content/posts/nodejs-api-development-2/2019-09-13_getting-started-with-api-development-on-nodejs-part-2-middlewares.md

 - Forgetting to call the next() method in your middleware function can halt the processing of your request.
 - Any change the req and res objects in the middleware function, would make the change available to other parts of the application that uses req and res

+## Conclusion

+Middlewares allow developers to modularize their code by handling tasks such as logging, authentication, error handling, and request parsing.
+By chaining multiple middleware functions together, Express enables flexible and reusable code, making it easier to build robust, maintainable applications with a clean separation of concerns.
 On the next post, we will be looking into templating engines which renders compiled html on express.